church of the Good Shepherd

 • Thinking Anglicans (United Kingdom: a discussion forum, intended for "tolerant, thoughtful and understanding exploration")

-Outreach and Mission at home and worldwide
+Episcopal Outreach and Mission at home and worldwide

 • Episcopal Relief and Development; ERD provides emergency assistance, rebuilds, and offers long-term solutions to help people around the world.